Neurotherapy

 Neurotherapy Promotes Relaxation

-Neurotherapy gives you real-time information about what your brainwaves are doing.
-When brain activity (amplitude or connectivity) changes in the direction desired by the customized neurofeedback protocol, a positive “reward” feedback is given to the individual.
-Most neurotherapy methods train brain waves to create conditioned self-regulation.
+Neurotherapy promotes brain activity (amplitude or connectivity) changes in the direction desired by the customized neurostimulation protocol given to the individual.
+Most neurotherapy methods stimulate brain waves to create physiological changes and relaxation in functional networks.

 Neurotherapy Gives You Information

 Neurotherapy starts with a qEEG brain map.
 This is an electrical measurement, analysis, and quantification of the brainwaves.
 We first gather the raw EEG data, and process it through a normative database of healthy individuals’ brainwaves of the same age as the patient.
-This gives us a comparison of the client’s brain relative to others’.
-The brain map tells us which parts of your brain need the most attention so we can prepare a individualized treatment plan and get working.
-As you begin training, the Neurotherapy equipment gives you real time information about what your brainwaves are doing, which gives you a chance to change things and make it all work more efficiently.
+We also use AI tools to target key features in your brain needing the most attention so we can prepare a individualized treatment plan and get working.
+As you begin training, the Neurotherapy equipment delivers the various stimulation protocols while you are conducting a psychotherapy solution or other activities.
 Depending on the problems you’re working on, it may take 20-40 sessions, and sometimes more.

 Neurotherapy Helps Stimulate Your Brain

-Neurostimulation is comprised of transcranial alternating current stimulation (tACS), transcranial direct current stimulation (tDCS), transcranial random noise stimulation (tRNS) and pulsed electro-magnetic field stimulation (PEMF).
+Neurostimulation is comprised of any combination of transcranial alternating current stimulation (tACS), transcranial direct current stimulation (tDCS), biphasic waves/ vagus nerve stimulation (VNS), transcranial pink or brown noise stimulation (tPNS/tBNS), pulsed electro-magnetic field stimulation (PEMF) and photobiomodulation (PBM) or LED light therapy.
 We use this stimulation device to help their patients heal, recover, and change the behavior of the brain and their bodies.
 Using this technology helps you learn how to get the frequency you need.
 Our brains can work so much better and more efficiently this way!

 Neurotherapy Can Help Improve Focus